Moulberry/AxiomDocumentation/src/editor/windows/blueprints.md

 ## Blueprint Browser

 Once you have Blueprints, you can view them in the **Blueprint Browser**.
 You'll be able to see thumbnails for all of your blueprints, as well as perform searches or filter by tags.
-Clicking a blueprint will 'open' it and place the blocks into your [clipboard](blocks_and_clipboard.md#clipboard).
+Clicking a blueprint will 'open' it load into your [clipboard](clipboard.md).

 > Tip: You can go back and refresh by clicking the appropriate button next to the seach box.

+## File Format

+Blueprints are stored as `.bp` files in the [Configuration](/advanced/configuration.md).
+The blueprint file itself is a GZ[^note1] and can be opened in programs such as 7zip to reveal the NBT file inside.
+The thumbnail, author and tags are also stored within the `.bp` file.

+## Notes

+[^note1]: [GZ](https://en.wikipedia.org/wiki/Gzip) is a compressed file format.